 I should mention that there are 2 different timelines:

-Note that the Prequel OVA is where all the characters are introduced, but despite having excellent animation for its time, the plot and antics are just average and leaning more towards comedy and slice-of-life than to action, so it's up to you to decide to watch it.
+Note that this Prequel OVA is where all the characters are introduced, but despite having excellent animation for its time, the plot and antics are just average and leaning more towards comedy and slice-of-life than to action, so it's up to you to decide to watch it.
 It's episodic, focusing on the training of the characters.
-The plot is not essential for watching for the movies, although getting to know the world, character's personalities and backstories do help to identify them and expand their world.
+The plot is not essential for watching for the movies, although getting to know the world, character's personalities, and their backstories do help to identify them and expand their world.
 It could also be watched at a later time.

 Each movie story is self-contained and their story is completely independent of the rest of the series, except that it is still the same universe with the same characters.
-The movies are like an extended episode of the series and one of the best, as they have plenty of action, detective work, politics and an even more impressive animation that still outclass most current animes today.
+The movies are like an extended episode of the series and one of the best, as they have plenty of action, detective work, politics, and an even more impressive animation that still outclass most current animes today.

 As I mentioned above, this is a continuation but also a self-contained story and you don't need to watch anything prior in order to understand it.